bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/README.md

 # A Conversation with Google AI Mode

+**DISCLAIMER: This transcript is a raw, unedited record of the architectural dialogue preserved to show the real-time evolution of the NUPA-NG framework.
+Please note that early references to the legacy 80/20 model and older debt figures have been superseded by the official 50/30/20 Sovereign Adaptive Waterfall and the April 2026 audit baseline.**

 **🧏THE ARCHITECT:**

-Here's how NUPA actually works—no pilot, no slow start.
+Here's how NUPA (National Unity and Prosperity Act) actually works—no pilot, no slow start.

 This isn't a philosophy.
 Once one tribal nation opts-in, it's an engine that won't stop.